GroupProject2020/Ovito/doc/python/introduction/running.rst

-The :program:`ovitos` program is located in the :file:`bin/` subdirectory of OVITO for Linux, in the :file:`Ovito.app/Contents/MacOS/` directory of OVITO for macOS, and in the main application directory on Windows systems.
-It should not be confused with :program:`ovito`, the graphical program with an interactive user interface.
+The :program:`ovitos` program is located in the :file:`bin/` subdirectory of OVITO for Linux, in the :file:`Ovito.app/Contents/MacOS/` directory of OVITO for macOS, and in the main application directory on Windows systems (look for :program:`ovitos.exe`).
+It should not be confused with :program:`ovito`, the main program providing the graphical user interface.

 Let's use a text editor to write a simple Python script file named :file:`hello.py`::